takuba5/Easyportscanner/README.md

 Available Options

-Argument                Description                                           Example
+Argument
 --host   Required.
-IP address or domain name to scan.                     --host 192.168.1.1 --ports List of ports to scan, e.g., 22,80,443 or a range of 1000-2000. --ports 22,80,443,1000-1010 --popular Scans the 50 most popular ports (does not require --ports).   --popular --delay Delay between port scans (in seconds).
-Default is 0.5.          --delay 1 --timeout Timeout for connecting to a port (in seconds).
-Default is 0.5.--timeout 2 --output Saves scan results to a specified text file.                   --output results.txt
+IP address or domain name to scan.
+--ports   List of ports to scan, e.g., 22,80,443 or a range of 1000-2000.
+--popular   Scans the 50 most popular ports (does not require --ports).
+--delay   Delay between port scans (in seconds).
+Default is 0.5.
+--timeout   Timeout for connecting to a port (in seconds).
+Default is 0.5.
+--output   Saves scan results to a specified text file.